Comparing the latent features of universal machine-learning interatomic potentials: Fine-tuning

-Each PET checkpoint corresponding to different training strategies was evaluated on the test split of the LPS dataset, comprising 412 structures, on MAE and RMSE on energies and forces.
-Results are summarized in Table \ref{tab:lips-errors}.
+The errors of each PET checkpoints corresponding to the different fine-tuning strategies have been evaluated on the test split of the LPS dataset composed of 412 structures.
+Results are shown in Table~\ref{tab:lips-errors}.
+We also report the hyperparameters used for the PET-based models in Table~\ref{tab:lips-hypers}.